undeadops/docker-microservice-demo/README.md

 # docker-microservice-demo
-Playing with Ideas of a Python Flask Micro-Services, utilizing MongoDB, etcd, nginx, and multiple REST API's
+Playing with Ideas of Multiple Python Flask Micro-Services, utilizing MongoDB, etcd, nginx, and RabbitMQ/NSQ

 ## Idea's built into this project

- - Unittests are not being performed
+    Purpose of this is to demonstrate service discovery/registration, and multiple "micro" services.
- - Code is in no way production quality
+    Unittests are not being performed
- - purpose of this is to demonstrate service discovery/registration, and multiple "micro" services.
+    Code is in no way production quality

 ### Service Names and their purpose